phpearth/docs/_install/windows/xampp.md

 * **Webalizer**

-  A separate web based log analizer for statistics and analysis.
+  A separate web-based log analyzer for statistics and analysis.
 This won't be used on your local machine.

 * **Fake Sendmail**

-  This is a mailing simulation component that might be useful for sending emails on your development machine but not actually delivering them to real address.
+  This is a mailing simulation component that might be useful for sending emails on your development machine but not actually delivering them to the real address.

 This guide will choose all components since they don't change the installation size or other things much.
 Click **Next**.